SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

  The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

 #### 1.1 Quick Start
-This quick start illustrates how to make use of the CloudFoundry configuration provider in an ASP.NET Core MVC application on Cloud Foundry.
+This quick start illustrates how to make use of the Cloud Foundry configuration provider in an ASP.NET Core MVC application on Cloud Foundry.

 You will need access to a Cloud Foundry runtime environment in order to complete the quick start.